dmccreary/robot-day/docs/kits.md

 With the incredible growth of the new Raspberry Pi Pico and RP2040 parts, there is still a flood of older Arduino robot kits on the market.
 These kits are severely limited by a lack of RAM (2K compared to the Pico's 264K) and are not breadboard-friendly.
 I would strongly suggest avoiding these kits.
 To use OLED displays we need lots of RAM.

+Arduino software also requires our users to compile their code and re-download the binaries each time the program code is changed.
+This works well for small projects but starts to get slower as our programs get more complex.

+MicroPython is interpreted so that after any small change the program runs immediately.
+Our coding labs depend on fast feedback, so MicroPython is a great fit.

 ## Suggested Parts

 We are going to go into a sample Robot Day parts list in detail.
-Here is a brief summary of some of the parts we suggest.
+Here is a summary of some of the parts we suggest.

 1. **Raspberry Pi Pico** - Just $4 at MicroCenter
-2. **Breadboard** - 1/2 size is fine
+2. **Breadboard** - the "400-tie" 1/2 size versions are fine for our projects
 3. **2WD Smart Robot Car Chassis** - includes motors and battery pack
 4. **Motor Controller** - or Cytron Maker Pi RP2040 - used to drive the motors
 5. **Distance sensor** - time of flight sensor preferred